Multitenancy

 Note tenants displayed in trace output...

-We can see the tenants indicated also in server's log output for incoming requests:
+We can see tenant labels in server logs for incoming requests:

 [cds] - server listening on { url: 'http://localhost:4004' }